-- A clear and comprehensive summary of the allegation - Details of how the allegation was followed up and resolved - Notes of any action taken and decisions reached (and justification for these, as stated above) - If an allegation or concern is not found to have been malicious, the school will retain the records of the case on the individual's confidential personnel file, and provide a copy to the individual.
-We will retain these records at least until the individual has reached normal pension age, or for 10 years from the date of the allegation if that is longer.
+- A clear and comprehensive summary of the allegation - Details of how the allegation was followed up and resolved - Notes of any action taken and decisions reached (and justification for these, as stated above)

-• The records of any allegation that is found to be malicious will be deleted from the individual's personnel file.
+- If an allegation or concern is not found to have been malicious, the school will retain the records of the case on the individual's confidential personnel file, and provide a copy to the individual. - Where records contain information about allegations of sexual abuse, we will preserve these for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry.
+We will retain all other records at least until the individual has reached normal pension age, or for 10 years from the date of the allegation if that is longer.
+The records of any allegation that is found to be malicious will be deleted from the individual's personnel file.